Skip to main content

 Customization

-All of the compatibility components except the *ValueEditors accept props defined by the style library for the actual rendered component in addition to the standard props defined by react-querybuilder.
-This allows you to idiomatically customize the style library's component while leaving the query builder integration up to the compatibility layer.
+All compatibility components except the *ValueEditors accept props defined by the style library for the actual rendered component in addition to the standard props defined by react-querybuilder.
+This allows you to idiomatically customize the style library's component while leaving query builder integration to the compatibility layer.

-For example, the AntDActionElement component from @react-querybuilder/antd renders a Button component from antd, so it can accept properties of the ActionWithRulesProps interface from react-querybuilder and the ButtonProps interface from antd.
+For example, the AntDActionElement component from @react-querybuilder/antd renders an antd Button component, so it accepts properties from both the ActionProps interface (react-querybuilder) and the ButtonProps interface (antd).

-In the example below, the size prop is accepted because it's one of antd's Button props (from the ButtonProps interface), even though it's not included in the ActionWithRulesProps interface.
+In the example below, the size prop is accepted because it's an antd Button prop (from the ButtonProps interface), even though it's not in the ActionProps interface.

 import { AntDActionElement, antdControlElements } from '@react-querybuilder/antd';

-import { QueryBuilder, type ActionWithRulesProps } from 'react-querybuilder';
+import { QueryBuilder, type ActionProps } from 'react-querybuilder';

 export function App() {